January 2026 Book Club Selections!

 How do I get the book?

-You can put a copy on hold for yourself, but we also have a limited number of each book behind the front desk that you can request in-person!
+You can put a copy on hold for yourself, but we also have a limited number of copies of each book behind the front desk that you can request in-person!

 Does it cost anything to join?